- Team Qualification Material Submission Deadline: February 1, 2022

 - We understand that new teams may struggle meeting all of the qualification criteria below.
 We encourage new teams to submit qualification video material demonstrating their true current capabilities, while stating in their Team Description Paper (TDP) what is expected to be completed by competition, teams not meeting minimum required criteria will be considered for inclusion only after all teams submitting compliant qualification materials.

-- There are two divisions with separate tournaments: division A and division B. Division A is aimed at advanced teams whereas new and/or less competitive teams can play in division B. Each team will only play in one of those two divisions.
-The teams may choose the division they want to play in, but the OC will have the final word.
+- The SSL will be divided into two divisions with separate tournaments: Division A and division B. Division A is aimed at advanced teams whereas new and/or less competitive teams can play in division B. Each team will only play in one of those two divisions.
+The OC will have the final word.
+We are aiming at around 12 teams per division.

 Team Description Paper

-As part of the qualification procedure, every division B team must submit a Team Description Paper (TDP) and every division A team an Extended Team Description Paper (ETDP).
+As part of the qualification procedure, every team must submit a Team Description Paper (TDP) or an Extended Team Description Paper (ETDP).
+All teams intending to participate in Division A must submit an ETDP.
 Every TDP and ETDP will be reviewed by a panel of peers.
 Teams that present substandard TDPs and ETDPs will not qualify for the RoboCup tournament.

 TDP and ETDP Guidelines